The name of this organization shall be the "Computer Science Club of the University of Waterloo".

 - The Programme Committee shall plan and arrange the events of the Club.

-- The Systems Committee will be a standing committee, chaired by the Systems Administrator.
+- The Systems Committee (syscom) shall be a standing committee, chaired by the Systems Administrator (sysadmin).

-- Members should only be appointed to the Systems Committee if they show interest and some existing ability in systems administration.
+- New members to the Systems Committee shall be appointed at the Systems Administrator’s discretion.
+Members should only be appointed to the Systems Committee if they show interest and some existing ability in systems administration.

 - Members should only be removed from the Systems Committee with cause, or when they no longer show interest in systems administration.